Thebiginn3r/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- User wants to be able to see add deposit, make payment, ledger, and exit on the home screen
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- User wants the ledger screen where you can see the options to display all entries, deposits, payments, reports, home.
+- User wants another sub menu in the reports section of the ledger to sort through data by month to date, previous month, ytd, previous year, search by vendor, and have the ability to go back to the ledger

 ## Setup
-Start the program by hitting the play button in the upper right of the intellij window
+Start the program by hitting the play button in the upper right of the Intellij window follow the prompts shown in the command

 ### Prerequisites